Eugen Bleuler

 During the time when Bleuler’s son, Manfred, directed the clinic, sterilizations were still carried out.
 In 1928, the Swiss canton of Vaud introduced Europe’s first law legalizing non-consensual sterilization.
 Bleuler commented that “mad doctors” were “utterly wrong” for approving the procreation of mentally defective and inferior persons.
 He argued that it was a “legitimate duty” for experts to evaluate serious cases and determine whether they should be euthanized or not.
 Eugenic sterilization practices continued in Switzerland until the 1970s.

 Eugen Bleuler.
-Conclusion
+Summary

 In summary, Paul Eugen Bleuler’s contributions to the field of psychiatry have left an enduring mark on our understanding of mental illness.
 His introduction of the terms: schizophrenia, autism, and ambivalence has shaped the discourse in psychiatry for generations.
 Furthermore, his advocacy for a bio-psycho-social approach to mental illness is still relevant today.